Leonardo Pisculichi

 Leonardo Nicolás Pisculichi ([leoˈnaɾðo piskuˈlitʃi]; born 18 January 1984) is an Argentine retired footballer who played as an attacking midfielder.
 He won the Copa Sudamericana in 2014 and Copa Libertadores in 2015 with River Plate.

 Club career

 Pisculichi started his career with Argentinos Juniors, making his first division debut on 20 February 2002, against Talleres de Córdoba.
 He was transferred to Spain's RCD Mallorca on 4 January 2006.

-On 30 November 2006, he was transferred to Al-Arabi Sports Club in Doha, Qatar for €3.6 million, with the move being made effective in January of the following year.
+On 30 November 2006, he was transferred to Al-Arabi Sports Club in Doha, Qatar, for €3.9 million, with the move being made effective in January of the following year.

 In July 2012, Pisculichi transferred to the Chinese Super League side Shandong Luneng Taishan.
 In 2014, he joined the Argentine powerhouse River Plate.

-During his tenure at River Plate, he won the 2014 Copa Sudamericana against Atletico Nacional.
+While at River Plate, he won the 2014 Copa Sudamericana against Atletico Nacional.
 He left River in December 2016 and signed for Brazilian side Esporte Clube Vitória in January 2017.